MHuang2001/mhstability/README.md

 # mhstability

 Extends stability selection and introduces automatic threshold selection to compute a data-adaptive stability cutoff.
-This is an R Package created to extend the use of stabs objects from the stabs package.
-Visualises variable selection probability and likelihood function through `plot_stabs`.
+This is an R Package created to complement the use of stabs objects from the stabs package.
+It visualises variable selection probability and likelihood function through `plot_stabs`.
 The package also includes an `ats` function to compute the threshold.

 # Installation